 - Master degrees

-Please note that students enrolled in a Nursing course or undertaking nursing topics are not be eligible for US financial aid.
+Please note that students enrolled in a Nursing course or undertaking nursing topics are not eligible for US federal aid.

 The Direct Loan Program offers the following loans to Flinders University students:

 |Subsidized Loans are awarded to students on the basis of financial need as determined by the US Department of Education.
 The US federal government will pay the interest on your loan while you are enrolled in university and during authorised periods of deferment.|